garyhtou/Crypto-Tax/README.md

 ## KuCoin Lending Export Tool

-Koinly doesn't seem to be able to export lending data and KuCoin's Python SDK doesn't have a supported method for exporting details on each individual loan.
+Koinly doesn't seem to be able to export lending data and KuCoin's Python SDK doesn't have a supported method for exporting details on each individual loan. (oh yeah, and KuCoin doesn't given you an option to export it from their website 🙄)

 This short python script uses the KuCoin API to export all **Settled Lending Orders** and saves it to a CSV file.
 It will also create